Concept Comparison Routine (PL)

 The Concept Comparison Routine is a nice way to support students in identifying similarities and differences, and also develop generalizations about those distinctions.

-georgeb Over 5 years ago
+georgeb About 7 years ago

 P2G SIM PA